 As you can see, I have an overload of fresh fruits.
 I’ve been making jams the past couple of days and I still have some fruit waiting to be used.
-Instead of the traditional buckle, I’m making a summer berry buckle with blueberries, raspberries and peaches.
+Instead of the traditional buckle, I’m making a summer fruit buckle with blueberries, raspberries and peaches.

 And that’s why I love the fuss free desserts that accompany summer.
 Nothing reminds me more of summer than simple fruit desserts– something unpretentious, easy to eat and even easier to share.

 This summer berry buckle is very simple to make.
 It doesn’t focus too much on presentation or appearance, but rather highlights the ripe fruits of the season.

 My husband prefers to enjoy it cold out of the fridge.
-She says its quite refreshing.
+He says its quite refreshing.
 My father likes it with a little sweetened condensed milk (I wonder where I got my sweet tooth from?)

 For me, I can’t imagine a more perfect way to enjoy a cool summer night than with a bowl of warm summer berry buckle, a scoop of rich vanilla ice cream, and catching up with old friends.

 Summer Fruit Buckle

 - 2 Tablespoons granulated sugar

 - 1/2 teaspoon ground cinnamon

 - 1/3 cup sliced almonds

-- 4 oz unsalted butter, room temperature
+- 4 oz unsalted butter, room temp

 - 3/4 cup granulated sugar

 - 3 large eggs

 - 1 teaspoon vanilla paste

-- 1 1/4 cup all purpose flour
+- 1 1/4 cup all-purpose flour

 - 1/4 teaspoon baking powder

-- 2 cups peaches, pitted, peeled and cut into 1/2 inch pieces
+- 2 cups peaches, pitted, peeled, cut into 1/2-inch pieces

 - 1 cup raspberries

 - 1 cup blueberries

 - Preheat over to 350 degrees F. Butter a 9-in square baking pan or a 2 quart shallow baking dish.